mandiant/speakeasy/README.md

 ### As a standalone command line tool

 For users who don't wish to programatically interact with the speakeasy framework as a library, a standalone script is provided to automatically emulate Windows binaries.
-Speakeasy can be invoked via the `run_speakeasy.py` script located within the base repo directory.
-This script will parse a specified PE and invoke the appropriate emulator (kernel mode or user mode).
+Speakeasy can be invoked by running the command `speakeasy`.
+This command will parse a specified PE and invoke the appropriate emulator (kernel mode or user mode).
 The script's parameters are shown below.

 ```
-usage: run_speakeasy.py [-h] [-t TARGET] [-o OUTPUT] [-p [PARAMS ...]] [-c CONFIG] [-m] [-r] [--raw_offset RAW_OFFSET]
+usage: speakeasy [-h] [-t TARGET] [-o OUTPUT] [-p [PARAMS ...]] [-c CONFIG] [-m] [-r] [--raw_offset RAW_OFFSET]
                         [-a ARCH] [-d DUMP_PATH] [-q TIMEOUT] [-z DROP_FILES_PATH] [-l MODULE_DIR] [-k] [--no-mp]

 Emulate a Windows binary with speakeasy